Sensualité

 "Sensualité" is a song recorded by Belgian singer-songwriter Axelle Red.
 It is the third single from her debut album, Sans plus attendre, released on 10 October 1993.
-It is however her first single released in France.
 In 1994, the song was very successful in France and is generally considered to be Axelle Red's signature song.
 It was also the first single of the singer released under her pseudonym of Axelle Red.

 Background, lyrics and performances

 Lyrics were written and the music composed by Albert Hammond, Shelly Peiken and Axelle Red.
 This pop song deals with a love relationship in which the physical aspect is important.
 During an interview in the French programme La Méthode Cauet, Axelle Red explained that the song originally should have been named "Sexualité" ("Sexuality" in English), but this title was cancelled as it could have been perceived too provocative.

 The song is the fourth track on the studio album Sans plus attendre.
 It also features on Axelle Red's albums French Soul as first track, and on Alive, as first track too.
 It is also available on many French and Belgian compilations, such as Bleu Blanc Tubes vol. 1, De Pré Historie 1993, Bel 90 - Het beste uit de Belpop van 1993 and 100 op 1 - De beste Belgen.